Building A Budget With Allocations - All Flexibility Levels

 - The prior year’s afterschool enrollment and average daily attendance,

-Menus of Options
+Menu of Options

 Staffing

-Afterschool Coordinator –
+Afterschool Coordinator

-- Schools with larger enrollment or schools with significant afterschool programming can budget for a full- or part-time Afterschool Coordinator using their Afterschool Site Leader allocation along with flexible school budget funds.
-It is also possible to use only flexible school budget funds for the Coordinator position and also employ a Site Leader to help manage a large, complex program.
+- Schools with larger enrollment or schools with significant afterschool programming can budget for a full- or part-time Afterschool Coordinator using their afterschool site leader allocation, along with flexible school budget funds.
+It is also possible to use only flexible school budget funds for the Coordinator position and also employ a site leader to help manage a large, complex program.

-- These Coordinators adhere to the same OSTP policies and procedures that apply to OSTP Coordinators, including attending training and fulfilling 21stCCLC requirements (e.g., monitoring program quality, tracking student attendance, etc.).
+- These Coordinators adhere to the same OSTP policies and procedures that apply to OSTP Coordinators, including attending training and fulfilling 21st CCLC requirements (e.g., monitoring program quality, tracking student attendance, etc.).

-It is recommended for grades PK3 and PK4 the school plans to hire two paraprofessionals instead of the teacher-para combination.
+It is recommended that for grades PK3 and PK4 the school plans to hire two paraprofessionals instead of the teacher-para combination.
 This is not recommended outside of ECE.

-Not Recommended –
+Not Recommended

 Programming

 Principals may choose to supplement the OSTP afterschool allocation using flexible funds in their school budget allocation to expand or enrich the program.
-For example, a Principal may choose to extend teachers’ tours of duty, purchase additional resources, or hire their own full-time, school-based afterschool coordinator.
+For example, a principal may choose to extend teachers’ tours of duty, purchase additional resources, or hire their own full-time, school-based afterschool coordinator.

-- If a Principal is interested in using flexible funds (not the school’s afterschool allocation) to partner with an afterschool provider or community-based organization, please contact Abigail.Cohen@k12.dc.gov in School Partnerships.
+- If a principal is interested in using flexible funds (not the school’s afterschool allocation) to partner with an afterschool provider or community-based organization, please contact abigail.cohen@k12.dc.gov in School Partnerships.

 - OSTP encourages schools to develop and leverage partnerships with DCPS-reviewed School Program Providers (SPP’s) to provide high-quality academic and/or enrichment programming.
 Partners may be able to provide weekly specialized enrichment opportunities, such as dance classes or robotics.
 Additionally, as a community service, partners may use their own funding.
 Please refer to the School Partnerships section for additional guidance on working with school program providers.